Automorphism groups of affine varieties and their Lie algebras: Algebraic subgroups and algebraic elements

 \section{Algebraic subgroups and algebraic elements}

 \begin{defn} An element $g$ of an ind-group $\G$ is called \emph{algebraic} if it is contained in an algebraic subgroup of $\G$.
-It is called \emph{unipotent} if it is contained in a $\Ga$-subgroup of $\G$. \end{defn} It is easily seen that $g$ is algebraic if and only if it defines a locally finite endomorphism of $\OOO(X)$.
-In particular, any algebraic element $g$ has a unique additive Jordan decomposition $g=g_{\mathrm s}+g_{\mathrm n}$.
+It is called \emph{unipotent} if it is contained in a $\Ga$-subgroup of $\G$. \end{defn} Clearly, $g$ is algebraic iff the closure $\overline{<g>}$ is an algebraic group.
+If $g$ is algebraic, then this abelian group has the form $(\Gm)^s (\Ga)^t F$ with $s \ge 0$, $t \in \{0,1\}$ and $F$ being a finite cyclic group.
+Every subgroup of this form in $\G$ is equal to $\overline{<g>}$ for some $g\in\G$.